-This vegan banana Pudding from scratch is made with almond milk, bananas, maple syrup, cinnamon, vanilla extract, and chia seeds.
+This Healthy Banana Pudding Recipe from scratch is made with almond milk, bananas, maple syrup, cinnamon, vanilla extract, and chia seeds.

 This pudding is a no bake no cook recipe.
 Adding chia seeds into the banana mixture when soak will plump up, causing the consistency to be thick, creating a delicious and easy pudding.
 Chia seeds have a neutral flavor so you can make pudding from many different blended fruits.
 You can always add cocoa powder, berries or substitute with oat milk.
 Since this requires 8 minutes of soaking, it is great to make this recipe at night, let it soak overnight, and then eat for breakfast.